cmaignan-source/vsnodes/README.md

 ## Installation

 1. **Download** the custom nodes into the VisualScripting directory with the ALLPLAN Content connector.
-2. The new nodes will appear in the Custome Library.
+2. The new nodes will appear in the Custom Library.

 ## Usage